Portuguese Man O' War's name comes from the sail-like shape of its crest which was believed to look like an 18th Century Portuguese battle ship.

 Due to extreme weather and recent hurricanes, the South West of England, particularly Cornwall, was hit by the biggest mass stranding of Portuguese man o' war since 2012.

-The media quickly portrayed them as “deadly creatures” or “floating terrors”, but rather than focussing on that stigma, I decided to celebrate this incredible alien-looking creature and showcase its amazing colours!
+The media quickly portrayed them as “deadly creatures” or “floating terrors”.
+Rather than focussing on that stigma, I wanted to challenge people’s perspective with this project by celebrating the beautiful shapes and colours of this unusual-looking creature!